Table of Contents

 - Content Recommendations

-As you can see, there is a “Sponsored” tag on the native ad, but its layout is identical to the Instagram posts before and after the ad.
-Sites like Facebook, Instagram and Reddit can maintain the user experience on their platforms by monetizing native advertisements that fit organically into the newsfeed instead of relying on flashy in-your-face banners.
+As you can see, there is a “Promoted” tag on the native ad, but its layout is identical to the Reddit posts before and after the ad.
+Sites like Facebook and Reddit can maintain the user experience of their platforms by monetizing native advertisements that fit organically into the newsfeed instead of relying on flashy in-your-face banner ads.

-eCommers, product, or service-driven websites can list advertised products as “Featured Deals”.
+Sites that are eCommerce, product, or service driven can list advertised products as “Featured Deals”.
 You can see below that Expedia has a special space on their website for recommendations of vacation deals next to hotels that want to buy the ad space.

-As long as sites only run advertisements related to the theme of their site, featured deals appear perfectly natural and coherent with the organic content of the page.
+As long as sites only run advertisements related to the theme of their site, featured deals appear perfectly natural and coherent with the organic content on the site.

-Recommendations often appear at the bottom of a piece of content.
+Recommendations often appear at the bottom of a piece of native advertising content.
 They are less visually integrated with the page but, instead, focus on suggesting a content relevant to what a user has just read.
 Usually they are located in blocks labelled as “recommended for you”, “see also” or “you also might like”.

 Native Advertising versus Branded Content

 Sometimes the two terms are used synonymously.
 Yet digital marketers should understand how they differ.
-While branded content is to build credibility in the eyes of the audience, the ultimate goal of native ads is to bring leads and drive sales.
+While branded or sponsored content is to build credibility in the eyes of the target audience, the ultimate goal of native ads is to bring leads and drive sales.

 If you’re wondering which one is more effective – native advertising or sponsored content – there’s no right answer.
 It all depends on your campaign goal, your budget and audience insights.
 One thing to remember is that the more relevant distribution media you use, the more chances of winning you have.

-Native advertising is becoming more and more popular with digital marketing advertisers across branding and performance marketing alike.
-It owes its fame to three things:
+Native ads are more and more popular with digital marketing advertisers across branding and performance marketing alike.
+It owes its fame to eight main benefits:

-You’re familiar with advertising fatigue and banner blindness as both an advertiser and a user.
+You are familiar with advertising fatigue and banner blindness as both an advertiser and a user.
 If you are a regular Internet user interested in anything from renting a car to coding your own website, you’ve probably learned to channel out ads.
 Based on the research people look at native ads 53% more frequently than display ads.

 It creates a real challenge for native media buying, but at the same time it offers an opportunity.
 The opportunity to take native advertising to the next level using better quality, tools and technology.

 It turns out that what native advertising combats, isn’t the technical prowess of ad blockers, but the core of the problem.
-After all, native format is to reduce the need for ad blockers because ads are less invasive to user experience.
+After all, native advertising formats are all about reducing the need for ad blockers because ads are less invasive to user experience.

 How Native Advertising Works And How Voluum DSP Makes It Easy

-Just like buying inventory of any other ad type, picking the right platform is important.
-Voluum DSP focuses on native advertising so we can bring advertisers the best supply, the most granular targeting, and the most up-to-date insights on what ads to run and where.
+Just like buying inventory of any other media format, picking the right native advertising platforms is important.
+Voluum DSP focuses on bringing native advertisers the best supply of traffic, the most granular targeting, and the most up-to-date insights on what ads to run and where.

-First, decide on the offer or product you want to advertise.
-If you’re stuck there, a Voluum DSP Account Manager can give you suggestions based on the vertical you’re interested in or what’s performing well at the moment.
+- First, decide on the offer or product you want to advertise.
+If you’re stuck there, a Voluum DSP Account Manager can give you some useful suggestions based on the vertical you’re interested in or what’s performing well at the moment.

-Second, pick the right websites or category of websites you want to run your campaign.
-Also, make sure you set your campaign up with the relevant targeting like geo, device, OS, etc. When you use Voluum DSP, you can always use the reports in the platform and see which sites performed best for you.
+- Second, pick the right publishers or category of websites you want to run your campaign.
+Also, make sure you set your ad campaigns up with the relevant targeting like geo, device, OS, mobile carrier, etc. When you use Voluum DSP, you can always use the reports in the platform and see which sites performed best for you.
 Our Account Managers are also available to provide you with any inventory whitelists or blacklists depending on your needs.

-Third, do your competitive research and build your creatives and landing pages.
+- Third, do your competitive research and build your creatives and landing pages.
 In addition to the third-party spy tools, Voluum DSP Account Managers can give you suggestions on what headlines or creative images would perform better.
 Also check out one of our blog posts explaining how to create killer visuals and headlines for your native ads.

-- Fourth, run your campaign and keep an eye on the performance with Voluum DSP’s granular reporting.
+- Fourth, run your advertising campaigns and keep an eye on the performance with Voluum DSP’s granular reporting.
 Within the panel you can check which traffic sources, specific websites, or even IPs got the best performance.
-If you need even more insights, our Account Managers are always on hand to give your campaigns a second look and give you optimization tips.
+If you need even more insights, our Account Managers are always on hand to give your ad campaigns a second look and give you some optimization tips and tricks.

 The steps to using native advertising are simple, but they take preparation and good guidance.
 Voluum DSP provides that for all its advertisers.

 So, now it’s time to wrap up this article.
-No doubt, native advertising is a powerful and non-invasive advertising format gaining popularity due to its effectiveness.
+No doubt, native advertising is a powerful and non-invasive form of online advertising, gaining popularity due to its effectiveness.
 Voluum DSP combines the high-tech programmatic knowledge of targeted ad buying with the great user experience of native advertising to make great ads seen by the right users.